Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 7th Squad, Kyouka is the sole survivor of a Mato incident that destroyed her hometown.
-Dedicated to eradicating the Shuuki threat, she rescued Yuuki after he wandered into Mato and employs his abilities.
-Despite her serious personality, Kyouka is a caring individual who prioritizes the welfare of her squad.
-She has realised her ambition to lead the MDF, as the current Supreme Commander-Elect.
+Dedicated to eradicating the Shuuki threat, she rescued Yuuki after he wandered into Mato and employed his abilities.
+Despite her serious demeanor, Kyouka is a caring individual who prioritizes her squad's welfare above all else.
+Kyouka's goal was to become the Supreme Commander of the MDF, and she has achieved this goal as the current Supreme Commander-elect.
 Kyouka's ability, "Slave", allows her to enslave any living creature, enhancing its physical attributes for combat.
 She must also reward enslaved individuals for their service.
 Kyouka can also lend her slave to others, with the borrower having to reward the slave in her stead.
 She is also a master swordswoman, and primarily uses a tachi.